nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 Was there an appreciable difference in churn rate between iPhone users vs. Android users?
 No. The churn rate for both iPhone and Android users was within one percentage point of each other.
 There is nothing suggestive of churn being correlated with device.
+## EDA ANALYSIS
+**ID can be dropped from the analysis since we are not interested in identifying a particular user.